At Paignton Zoo there are two black rhinos – female Sita and male Manyara.

 The beautiful black rhino is native to the scrublands and grasslands of Eastern and Southern Africa.
 98% of the total population is found in just 4 countries: South Africa, Namibia, Zimbabwe and Kenya.

 There are five species of rhino, all of which are endangered, and only intensive management programmes in zoos and national parks will save them from extinction.
-The total number of black rhinos in the wild today is around 5,000 individuals.
-Trade in rhino horn is banned world-wide.
+The total number of black rhinos in the wild today is thought to be around only 5,000 individuals.